-We confirmed that the public account relevant to the designated review period 1 January 2018 to 30 June 2018 was the Adelaide Oval Redevelopment special deposit account.

-The Adelaide Oval Redevelopment special deposit account was established in June 2012 with DPTI responsible for operating this account.
+We confirmed that the public account relevant to the designated review period 1 January 2019 to 30 June 2019 was the Adelaide Oval Redevelopment special deposit account.
+It was established in June 2012, with DPTI responsible for operating it.

 For term of reference two, on the basis of information obtained and reviewed to date, we have not identified anything to indicate the state of the public account was not satisfactory.